rricharz/Tek4010/README.md

 If you want to see a demo of historical Tektronix 4014 plot files, type

 	./tek4010 ./demo.sh

+There are more Tektronix 4014 plot files in pltfiles/More_pltfiles in this repo.
+You can find more ARDS plot files at [larsbrinkhoff/ards-files](https://github.com/larsbrinkhoff/ards-files) in the folder pictures.

 The emulator does use "rsh" or "telnet", because historical Unix systems do not support the secure ssh protocol, and because ssh does not allow using a virtual emulator such as tek4010